D-TACQ/ACQ400CSS/README.md

 Workspace holds all temp data. **RECOMMEND** set up one workspace per UUT.
 The workspace will store your configuration (UUT, graphic layout etc) between sessions.

-#### Concept of Project: this is the "code", ACQ400CSS is your project.
+#### Concept of Project:
+The Project is the "code", ACQ400CSS is your project.
+The Workspace references the project.
 ONE project is re-used readonly by many workspaces.
-* *DO NOT* * locate the Project in the file tree under the Workspace!
+**DO NOT** locate the Project in the file tree under the Workspace!

 **Recommended File Layout**
 1. Store cs-studio in ./cs-studio